 It's Keri here.
 I wanna share a story with you.

 I started doing Pilates in my late twenties and it changed EVERYTHING.
 I was already pretty physical, going to the gym about 4 times a week doing a combination of strength training and cardio.
 Those workout weren't changing my body in any way though and they were leaving my joints tired and painful.
 As a gal with rheumatoid arthritis that was concerning.
-So when my mother suggested I try Pilates with her I said 'fine,' though a little reluctantly.
+So when my mother suggested I try Pilates with her I said ‘fine’, though a little reluctantly.
 I, like a lot of people had misconceptions about Pilates.
-I thought it was a workout for women over 50, bored housewives and b list celebrities.
-Thats the thing about preconceived notions, they are usually hella wrong.
+I thought it was a workout for women over 65 and b- list celebrities.
+That’s the thing about preconceived notions, they are usually hella wrong.

 My point is this.
 You don't have to make a career change and become a Pilates teacher to get value from a teacher training.
 You might realise that teaching movement is your dharma or you might not.
 You will unearth a lot though.
 No matter the outcome the journey will change you.
 You have nothing to lose from learning about how your body works, how to move it safely, functionally, creatively.
 You will discover how to communicate better and how to teach and you will gain more confidence in your practice and in life.
 Those are skills that are invaluable no matter where the road takes you.
 This is a promise from me to you: This training will make you get closer to and understand yourself more.
 You will move body, mind and heart.